marek-mikolajczyk/aws-sysops-notes/README.md

 - templates - json/yaml
 	- "Type" : "AWS::EC2::Instance", or "AWS::EC2::EIP", and "InstanceId" : {"Ref": "MyEC2Instance"}
 	- input parameters - asked when launched
+	- mappings in template - ex AMI ID/region
+	- functions like join text
+	- template macros - custom processing on templates (replace or transform)
+		- lambda function toprocess
+		- resource CF macro - enable users to call lambda from CF template
+		- endpoint to skip public internet
-- stacks - collection of ressources
+- stacks - collection of resources
 - change sets
 	- changes to running resource in a stack
 	- updating stack creates change set (summary of changes)
-	- shows what will be deleted test123
+	- shows what will be deleted

-change set – to change infra

 IAM user needs permission to create EC2 to use CF.
 Save template to s3. if locally, aws still will upload it, then default s3 permissions on bucket